 Credit risk is the risk that counterparties will not meet their financial obligations and may result in the Company losing the principal amount lent, the interest accrued and any unrealised gains, less any security held.
-The main source of credit risk is in the loans and advances to group undertakings, Derivative financial instruments assets and other assets.
+The main source of credit risk is in the loans and advances due from related parties, derivative financial instrument assets and other assets.